wandiyu/Python_for_atmo_research/README.md

 	gradient: calculate the gradient of a variable in several directions

 	interp_pre: linear interpolate one variable from one pressure field to another

+	convert_lon: convert variable in longitude axis from -180-180 to 0-360

 Make plot: